DonelH/EHResume/README.md

 - Python Lambda function to connect the API and DynamoDB interaction
 - Terraform completed for the entire application starting from the artifacts for S3 and including all the steps above
 - Code hosted over Github

+Remaining tasks are listed as follows per the CRC:
+- CI/CD for front and back end
+- Testing
+- Blog post